Daniel Remiszewski

 Obtaining a Master’s Degree in Nursing (MSN)

 A Master’s Degree in Nursing (MSN) is a graduate-level degree that provides nurses with the opportunity to enhance their career prospects and focus on a particular branch of nursing.
+MSN programs at the university level include advanced courses in leadership, research, and clinical practice, preparing nurses for specialized and leadership roles.
 It equips nurses with the necessary clinical skills and to assume leadership, educational, and advanced practice roles.
 Common specializations for an MSN degree include:

 • Nurse Practitioner